rbricheno/TTN-environment-monitor/README.md

 }
 ```

-This program should return 3 values (Temperature, Humidity and Pressure) into the serial monitor which can be accessed by Ctrl+Shift+M. Just be wary that some shields work at faster speed, so the baud rate must be changed.
+This program should return 3 values (Temperature, Humidity and Pressure) into the serial monitor which can be accessed by Ctrl+Shift+M.

 ## Sending BME280 data into The Things Network